 - Have everything out and ready to go.
 Keep a cup of water and a pastry brush next to the stove.
 You can brush the sides of the pan with water if crystals start to form.
 Measure out your cream and have the vanilla out.

 - Once the sugar starts bubbling, do not walk away from it.
-Do not check email or go fold a load of laundry, you really need to keep an eye on it.
+Do not check email or go fold a load of laundry; you really need to keep an eye on it.

 - Do not stir the sugar.
-Once dissolved if you stir the sugar it will form crystals up the side of the pan.
+Once dissolved, if you stir the sugar, it will form crystals up the side of the pan.
 While a cool science experiment, it is not something that you want when you want a smooth and rich caramel sauce.

-Caramel Sauce
+Homemade Caramel Sauce Recipe

 Ingredients